xdh1cat/show-me-the-code/014/README.md

-This file does convertion from text to excel.
+This file does conversion from text to excel.

 Run ./txt2xls.py -i student.txt -o student.xls